 The Chief Executive is responsible for the leadership and day-to-day management of the Group.
 This includes formulating and recommending the Group’s strategy for Board approval and executing the approved strategy.

-The Board meets monthly, at least 12 times a year, and more frequently if necessary.
-In addition to this the Board attends an annual strategy meeting which also includes senior directors outside of the Board. of the table below shows attendance for the period July 17 to June 18.
+The Board aims to meet monthly and more frequently if necessary.
+In addition to this the Board attends an annual strategy meeting which also includes senior manage rs outside of the Board.
+The table at the top of this page shows attendance for the period July 2022 to June 2023.

 |Board||Audit Committee||Risk Committee||Remuneration Committee||Nomination Committee|

 The Board considers its current composition and overall size to be both appropriate and suitable with the adequate skills, experience and capabilities to make informed decisions, evaluate performance and constructively criticise strategy.

 The composition of the board is reviewed annually by the Nomination Committee.
 The Board is fully committed to the appointment of the right skillsets that are required to grow shareholder value.
 One third of the directors retire at the AGM in rotation in accordance with the Company’s Articles of Association, thereby providing shareholders with the ability to decide on the election of the Company’s Board.
 Non - Executive directors that do not meet the independence criteria will also stand for election annual ly, which will allow shareholders to voice their opinion.
 Their biographical details can be found on pages 32 and 33 of the Group’s Annual Report 2023.